chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 - signed letter
 - PDF of an email chain granting that permission

 As an example take a look at the [activepresenter](https://github.com/chocolatey-community/chocolatey-packages/tree/master/automatic/activepresenter/legal) package.
-Embeding non-allowed binaries may have [legal repercussions](https://docs.chocolatey.org/en-us/information/legal).
+Embedding non-allowed binaries may have [legal repercussions](https://docs.chocolatey.org/en-us/information/legal).

 **NOTE**: 200MB is the maximum size of the package.
 Larger tools must be downloaded from a vendor site or mirror.